csspacecoast/www/content/reading-room.md

 # Christian Science Reading Room

-Our Christian Science Reading Room has both a bookstore and a reading area for the exploration of spiritual healing, prayer, and spirituality.
+Our Christian Science Reading Room is both a bookstore and a reading area for the exploration of spiritual healing, prayer, and spirituality.
 Visitors are welcome to ask questions about Christian Science, read and study on site, and make purchases.